anonzerg/dotfiles/README.md

+# dotfiles

-Simple minimalist config for zsh and bash, vim text editor and alacritty terminal emulator.
+basic config file for vim and neovim, modified alacritty terminal config and simple zsh and bash config.